How to Protect Your Full-Time Job While Working a Side Hustle

 Talk to Your Boss

 Keeping a secret usually means living with stress, and hiding your side hustle might not be worth the mental anguish.
 Assuming you haven’t violated any company policies, your boss might be open to your freelancing ambitions.
 If you have a good working relationship, consider scheduling a meeting in the interest of transparency.
-Highlight the reasons you started side business and make it clear that your role at the company comes first.
+Highlight the reasons you started a side business and make it clear that your role at the company comes first.
 If talking to your boss seems overwhelming, run your concerns past the HR department, highlighting your desire to respect company policies and behave honestly.

 Side hustling can a lucrative and fun way to enhance your life, and a few safeguards can help things run smoothly.
 Arrange your priorities and protect your full-time income along the way.